Marco Bragadino: Life

 Almost nothing is known about Bragadino's childhood and youth.
-After the conquest of Cyprus by the Ottoman empire, his family presumably left the island for Venice like many other Christians.
-He claimed to be an illegitimate son of Venetian condottiero Marco Antonio Bragadin, murdered by the Turks after the siege of Famagusta.
+After the conquest of Cyprus by the Ottoman Empire, his family presumably left the island for Venice like many other Christians.
+He was of Greek descent, but pretended to be an illegitimate son of Venetian condottiero Marco Antonio Bragadin, murdered by the Turks after the siege of Famagusta.
 In Venice, Bragadino is thought to have met Hieronymus Scotus, from whom he learned the secrets of alchemy and the tricks of pretending to make gold.

 Journeyman in Italy

-It is unknown why Bragadino had to leave Venice but from 1574 to 1579 he stayed in Florence and was in contact with Grand Duchess Bianca Cappello whom he promised to heal from infertility with the philosopher's stone.
-This business may explain the high amount of money (Minucci writes of at least 40,000 scudi) that Bragadino was able to spend for a while.
-Later, Bragadino had to escape his creditors though and moved to Rome where he became a monk in a Capuchin monastery.
+It is unknown why Bragadino had to leave Venice, but from 1574 to 1579 he stayed in Florence and was in contact with Grand Duchess Bianca Cappello, whom he promised to heal from infertility with the philosopher's stone.
+This may explain the large amount of money (Minucci writes of at least 40,000 scudi) that Bragadino spent during this period.
+Later, Bragadino moved to Rome to escape his creditors, and became a monk in a Capuchin monastery.
 He received the minor consecrations and also a higher one, becoming Subdeacon.
-In 1588 he left the cloister without permission and returned to his errant life.
+In 1588 he left the cloister without permission.
 He is reported to have visited Geneva, England and France.
-As he returned to Italy he had to face the Inquisition who pursued the renegade monk.
-To protect himself, Bragadino made numerous influential friends with his gold making alchemy.
-The most prominent of them was the Duke of Mantua, who paid 25,000 scudi to him.
+As he returned to Italy, as a renegade monk, he had to face the Inquisition.
+To protect himself, Bragadino used his "gold-making" alchemy to make numerous influential friends.
+The most prominent of these friends was the Duke of Mantua, who paid 25,000 scudi to Bragadino.